-The second round of data mining and data recovery brings the full total of recovered catches to 23,225,853 tunas, 947,972 tons and 118,551 fishing operations, which constitutes a considerable improvement of the data available for scientific uses in the ICCAT data base.
+This second round of data mining and data recovery brings the full total to 23,225,853 tunas and 118,551 fishing operations, which constitutes a considerable improvement of the data available for scientific uses in the ICCAT data base.
 Even this data recovery and data mining was possible thanks to the passion, the dedication and the availability of several scientists, who worked well over the scheduled amount of workload established by the contracts.

-In particular, it was extremely remarkable the amount of additional reliable data series provided for tuna traps, which currently start from the year 1509, even if data from 1509 to 1525 are still not fully included in the data base.
+In particular, it was extremely remarkable the amount of additional reliable data series provided for tuna traps, which currently start from the year 15252.
 This fact labels the ICCAT bluefin tuna data base as the longest among those hold by all others RFMOs and possibly as the most extended among all fishery data series.